EPA Pushes to Solidify Federal Power to Protect Streams, Wetlands

 It is not hard to see why.
 These agreements go well beyond trade, governing investment and intellectual property as well, imposing fundamental changes to countries’ legal, judicial, and regulatory frameworks, without input or accountability through democratic institutions.

 Perhaps the most invidious – and most dishonest – part of such agreements concerns investor protection.
 Of course, investors have to be protected against the risk that rogue governments will seize their property.
 But that is not what these provisions are about.
-There have been very few expropriations in recent […]
+There have been very few expropriations in recent decades, […]

 Read the Full Article